-Have you ever thought how the search engine giant GOOGLE manage to show us such precise and vast list of results from around the world web for whatever keyword we type-in to search?
+Have you ever thought how the search engine giant GOOGLE manages to show us such a precise and vast list of results from around the world web for whatever keyword we type-in to search?

-I thought, when a few days back my Team Leader showed me a video of Google’s I/O 2016 which made me to think what great and amazing work they are doing for us.
+I thought when a few days back my Team Leader showed me a video of Google's I/O 2016 which made me think about what great and amazing work they are doing for us.
 But the question that aroused in my mind was HOW?

-So I went on to google it how google is doing what its doing.
-I know the answer is not limited to just one line or one strategy or one algorithm but their would be thousands of queries and search algorithms working behind for the results we get only in seconds.
+So I went on to google it how Google is doing what it's doing.
+I know the answer is not limited to just one line or one strategy or one algorithm but there would be thousands of queries and search algorithms working behind for the results we get only in seconds.
 To be specific google processes over 40,000 search queries per second on an average which serves to over 3.5 billion searches per day.
-Isn’t it amazing?
+Isn't it amazing?

-In 2012 Google and Freebase team decided to shut down Freebase and adapted a new technique of searching to make it a real world search engine.
+In 2012 Google and Freebase team decided to shut down Freebase and adapted a new technique of searching to make it a real-world search engine.
 The conventional searching includes matching the keywords to the queries and indexing into the data pool to return the most relevant results.
-But Knowledge graph is some what different.
-It is a more semantic,fast and enhanced way of searching.
-Unlike conventional databases, Knowledge graph is not just about storing the object but instead storing and understanding the facts and relationships between those real world entities to refine the results returned to the user query.
+But the Knowledge graph is somewhat different.
+It is a more semantic, fast, and enhanced way of searching.
+Unlike conventional databases, the Knowledge Graph is not just about storing the object but instead storing and understanding the facts and relationships between those real-world entities to refine the results returned to the user query.